renanolisboa/generate-bdd-cards/README.md

 2. Run the OAuth flow to get user consent
 3. Store the token for future use

-### AI Service Authentication
+### Gepeto Authentication
-1. Get your API key from your preferred AI service (OpenAI, Anthropic, etc.)
+1. Get your API key from the Gepeto service
 2. Configure the base URL and endpoint

 ## BDD Card Format